Representation Learning with Statistical Independence to Mitigate Bias: Related Work

 \section{Related Work}

 \textbf{Fairness in Machine Learning:} In recent years, developing fair machine learning models have been the center of many discussions \cite{liu2018delayed,hashimoto2018fairness,barocas2017fairness} including the media \cite{Dhruv2019,Miller2015}.
 It is often argued that human or society biases are replicated in the training datasets and hence can be seen in learned models \cite{barocas2016big}.
 Recent effort in solving this problem focused on building fairer datasets \cite{yang2019towards,celis2016fair,salimi2019interventional}.
-However, this approach is not always practical for large-scale datasets or especially in medical applications, where data is relatively scarce and expensive to generate.
-To this end, other works learn fair representations leveraging the existing data \cite{zemel2013learning,creager2019flexibly,weinzaepfel2019mimetics} by identifying features that are only predictive of the actual outputs, \ie, impartial to the protected variable.
-However, prior work cannot be applied to continuous protected variables, which we address here.
+However, this approach is not always practical for large-scale datasets or for applications, where data is relatively scarce and expensive to generate (\eg, medical applications).
+Other works learn fair representations leveraging the existing data \cite{zemel2013learning,creager2019flexibly,weinzaepfel2019mimetics} by identifying features that are only predictive of the actual outputs, \ie, impartial to the protected variable.
+But they come short when the protected variables are continuous.

 \textbf{Domain-Adversarial Training:} \cite{ganin2016domain} proposed for the first time to use adversarial training for domain adaptation tasks by using the learned features to predict the domain label (a binary variable; source or target).
 Several other works built on top of the same idea and explored different loss functions \cite{bousmalis2017unsupervised}, domain discriminator settings \cite{tzeng2017adversarial,Edwards16,beutel2017data}, or cycle-consistency \cite{hoffman2017cycada}.
 The focus of all these works was to close the domain gap, which is often encoded as a binary variable.
-To learn general-purpose bias-resilient models, we need to learn features invariant to all types of protected variables.
-Hence, we require new theoretical insight into the methods.
+To learn general-purpose bias-resilient models, we need new theoretical insight into the methods that can learn features invariant to all types of protected variables.